Hotels | Flights | Tours | Travel_Insurance

 Koh Bon

-Just a kilometer from Rawai Beach, this small island has sandy beaches and some good snorkeling.
+Just a kilometer from Rawai Beach, this small island has two nice little sandy beaches and some good snorkeling.
 There is little on the island apart from some accommodation owned by the Evason Resort and Spa.
 They try to claim it is a private island but of course, the beaches are public.
-It is just a short boat trip from Rawai Beach.
+Longtail boats usually take tourists to the smaller west beach (facing Rawai) as it is not the one claimed by Evason.
+There is a nice restaurant at this beach.
+The Bon Island Restaurant has an English owner.

-Koh Lon in Chalong BayJust off the south coast in the middle of Chalong Bay is Koh Lon.
+Koh Lon in Chalong BayJust off the south coast in the middle of Chalong Bay is Koh Lon (sometimes written Koh Lone, which is more phonetically correct).
 This large island has several good beaches dotted around and some nice snorkeling sites.

 The small resident population is mostly Muslim and make their living farming and fishing.